pvcraven/2017_web_security/source/final/ashtyne/index.rst

 	:width: 300px
 	:align: center

-* 	**bold**Controller:**bold** This is a JavaScript object that controls the data of an AngularJS application.
+* 	**Controller:** This is a JavaScript object that controls the data of an AngularJS application.
 Controllers, more specifically, are JavaScript objects that are created by a JavaScript object constructor [W3]_.
 This section of code is where the functions and values are defined along with the rest of the application's behavior.
-Controllers can be called with $scope.
+Controllers can be called with
+	$scope.
 This is the owner of the application's variables and functions.
 It is also the binding between the HTML and the JavaScript.

-	Example Code
-	^^^^^^^^^^^^
+"*Example Code*""

 .. code-block:: javascript